 Phonics is taught daily in the Key Stage One classes in discrete twenty to thirty minute sessions.
 These sessions are identified on the class timetables.
 Children are taught by the Class Teacher in whole class sessions and are supported by Teaching Assistants.
 Children who require phonics provision are taken out of class in the afternoon to work with Teaching Assistants in an intervention group.
 The children will be taught phase 4 and 5 and they will learn to blend and segment longer words.

 Children within Key Stage Two are not taught phonics in discrete sessions; however, their phonological knowledge is applied and developed to guide their spelling and SPAG work.
 Children are taught about word structure and follow the ‘No Nonsense Spelling’ scheme used throughout the school.

-Children who have a lower than chronological reading age and/or have not reached the end of Phase Six are given discrete intervention delivered by a Teaching Assistant or Teacher.
+Children who have a lower than chronological reading age are given discrete intervention delivered by a Teaching Assistant or Teacher.
 The intervention is recorded on the class provision map and is monitored by the English Subject Leader and SENDCO.

 The ability to read is fundamental to pupils’ development as independent learners.
 In order to read across the curriculum with fluency, understanding, confidence and enjoyment, children need to employ a key set of strategies:

 • Phonic knowledge and skills.

 • Contextual knowledge.

 • Word decoding and recognition.

 • Language comprehension.